What is comprehensive car insurance coverage and what does it cover?

 Comprehensive coverage helps cover the cost of damages to your vehicle when you're involved in an accident that's not caused by a collision.
 Comprehensive coverage covers losses like theft, vandalism, hail, and hitting an animal.
 For example, if you are driving and hit a deer, the damage would be covered under comprehensive coverage.
-However, if you swerve to miss the deer and hit another vehicle, comprehensive coverage doesn't apply because this type of accident is considered a collision with an object.
+However, if you swerve to miss the deer and hit a tree, comprehensive coverage doesn't apply because this type of accident is considered a collision with an object.

 Comprehensive coverage is an optional coverage you can carry to help protect your vehicle.
 Unlike some coverages, you don't select a limit for comprehensive.
 The most it will pay is based on the actual cash value of your vehicle.
 You will be responsible for paying your selected deductible.

 Let's work together to find the right coverage for you.

 What does comprehensive cover?

 Comprehensive coverage covers damages to your vehicle in certain situations.
 It's sometimes referred to as "other than collision" coverage.
 All that means is that it may cover damages to your vehicle that collision coverage doesn't.
 This may include, but is not limited to, things like:

 What damage is not covered by comprehensive coverage?

 Comprehensive coverage does not cover damages caused by hitting another vehicle or object.
 These incidents are covered under collision coverage.
 It will also not cover normal wear and tear on your vehicle.
 Normal wear and tear includes items that normally need to be replaced over time from usage such as:

 - Windshield wipers